christophsax/seasonal/README.md

-seasonal includes `genhol`, a function that makes it easy to model user-defined holiday regression effects. `genhol` is an R replacement for the equally named function by the Census Office; no additional installation is required.
+seasonal includes `genhol`, a function that makes it easy to model user-defined holiday regression effects. `genhol` is an R replacement for the equally named software by the Census Office; no additional installation is required.
 The function uses an object of class `"Date"` as its first argument,  which specifies the occurrence of the holiday.